Mandarin Chinese: Vocabulary

-Because of contact with Mongolian and Manchurian peoples, Mandarin (especially the Northeastern varieties) has some loanwords from these languages not present in other varieties of Chinese, such as hútòng (胡同) "alley".
+Because of contact with Mongolian and Manchurian peoples, Mandarin (especially the Northeastern varieties) has some loanwords from these languages not present in other varieties of Chinese, such as (胡同) 'alley'.
 Southern Chinese varieties have borrowed from Tai, Austroasiatic, and Austronesian languages.

-There are also many Chinese words which come from foreign languages such as from "golf"; from "bikini", and from "hamburger".
+There are also many Chinese words which come from foreign languages such as 高尔夫 from "golf", 比基尼 from "bikini", and from "hamburger".

 In general, the greatest variation occurs in slang, in kinship terms, in names for common crops and domesticated animals, for common verbs and adjectives, and other such everyday terms.
 The least variation occurs in "formal" vocabulary—terms dealing with science, law, or government.

 Grammar

 Chinese varieties of all periods are considered prime examples of analytic languages, relying on word order and particles instead of inflection or affixes to provide grammatical information such as person, number, tense, mood, or case.

 Although modern varieties, including the Mandarin dialects, use a small number of particles in a similar fashion to suffixes, they are still strongly analytic.

 The basic word order of subject–verb–object is common across Chinese dialects, but there are variations in the order of the two objects of ditransitive sentences.

 In northern dialects the indirect object precedes the direct object (as in English), for example in the Standard Chinese sentence:

-In southern dialects, as well as many southwestern and Lower Yangtze dialects, the objects occur in the reverse order.
+In southern dialects, as well as many southwestern and Jianghuai dialects, the objects occur in the reverse order.

 Most varieties of Chinese use post-verbal particles to indicate aspect, but the particles used vary.

 Most Mandarin dialects use the particle to indicate the perfective aspect and for the progressive aspect.

 Other Chinese varieties tend to use different particles, e.g. Cantonese and respectively.

 The experiential aspect particle is used more widely, except in Southern Min.

 The subordinative particle is characteristic of Mandarin dialects.

-Some southern dialects, and a few Lower Yangtze dialects, preserve an older pattern of subordination without a marking particle, while in others a classifier fulfils the role of the Mandarin particle.
+Some southern dialects, and a few Jianghuai dialects, preserve an older pattern of subordination without a marking particle, while in others a classifier fulfils the role of the Mandarin particle.